openbmc/phosphor-hostlogger/README.md

 - Size of the buffer reaches its limits controlled by `BUF_MAXSIZE` and `BUF_MAXTIME` parameters, this mode can be activated by `FLUSH_FULL` flag.
 - Signal `SIGUSR1` is received (manual flush).

+### The Stream Mode

+Logs are flushed as soon as they are collected.

 ## Configuration